hobcat iconHobcat

 and so the parameter range is controlled by ADC range 100-960. (ie the parameter control uses approx. 85% of the pot's rotation)

-However. if DDS39 = parameter-reset-mode is on, all parameters will be set to deafult backup values on startup.
+However, if DDS39 = parameter-reset-mode is on, all parameters will be set to default backup values on startup.

 I was able to confirm the correct operating of this DSP display by running Hobcat's DSP display (via USB) and G3XJP's DSP monitor display (via RS232) alongside each other in the PC screen.